roman-milk/roman-milk.github.io/a-secretary-changed.md

  "Either way, I'm putting you on that protein diet," she said as she removed my blindfold.
 Blinking, I looked at the dresser.
 Seeing an empty pint glass, with a coating of some thick white substance.

  "May I ask what it was I was drinking Mistress?"
 I said, my voice low and subdued.
 Almost dreading the answer, having come to realize she wasn't going to do anything unless it was twisted and kinky.
-Report_Story #2